emilycharris/emilyslist/README.md

 Prevent a logged in user from updating records created by another user.

 Use token authentication to allow a user to authenticate

+The application was created using the Python programming language, as well as the Django web framework.
+The application also includes an API using Django REST Framework.
+Front-end development includes HTML, CSS, and Bootstrap.
+The application was successfully deployed to the web using Heroku.